-Generally speaking mobile phones should be off and away in your bags.
+All mobile phones should be in the students' yondr pouches and locked as they enter the school and unlocked as they leave.
 In some learning environments PEDs may be used as a learning tool only under the teacher's direction.